ChristianArredondo/space-race/Notes.md

   * `AddScoped()` - creates new instance for each Http request
   * `AddSingleton()` gives the service the same lifetime as the application (can cause concurrency problems)
 * use `AddScoped()`

+## 29. Creating the Register Method in our Auth Controller

+## 30. Using DTOs (Data Transfer Objects)